sjmf/ch9329-keyboard/README.md

 | `pynput` | ✅ Yes     | ❌ No  | ❌ No       | ❌ No  | Ctrl+ESC | Input monitoring (OSX) |
 | `curses` | ⚠️ Some    | ✅ Yes | ❌ No       | ✅ Yes | ESC      | Standard user          |

 For `curses`, modifier support is incomplete but should be good enough to enable working in a terminal.
-Curses provides a good mix of functionality versus permissions and is therefore the default mode.
+Curses provides a good mix of functionality versus permissions and is therefore the default mode in keyboard-only mode.
+When running with mouse and video, `pynput` is selected automatically.

 A 'yes' in the remaining columns means: